Welcome to Matrix Education

 Beware.”

-Plath uses repetition for the word ‘beware’ to emphasise the need for caution.
-This also evokes feelings of fear from the audience.
+Plath uses repetition for the word ‘beware’ to emphasise the need for caution and evoke feelings of fear from the audience.

 Rhyme refers to the last sound of a word being repeated in other words.
 Read our article about rhyme to learn more about what it is and how to analyse it.

-Rhyme is used to create a rhythm and also makes the poem more memorable.
-It can also help establish a certain atmosphere.
+Rhyme is used to create a rhythm, make the poem more memorable, and establish a certain atmosphere.

 Not that I see her behind you, where I face you,